andrejacobs/ajtweet-cli/README.md

 A command line interface to schedule tweets to be sent to Twitter.

 # TODO:
-- Need to set a default for the send.max value, because nothing will be sent if the user doesn't specify this value.
 - Need to implement a lock file while send is run, so that add, delete can't be used.

 ## Overview